Golfer’s General Responsibilities

 - Players should read the local rules board prior to teeing off.

-- Be prepared to have other members or guests join you if have less than 4 in your group.
+- Be prepared to have other members or guests join you if there are less than 4 in your group.

 - Be ready to play 5 minutes prior to your time to tee off.

-- Before play commences, mobile phones should be turned off or set to vibrate mode.
+- Before play commences, mobile phones should be turned off or set to silent mode.
 Calls should be as brief as possible and MUST NOT delay play or disrupt other players.

 ON THE TEE